Spinfoam Fermions: PCT Symmetry, Dirac Determinant, and Correlation Functions: Gravity-Fermion Spin-foam Model and PCT Symmetry

 Here we argue that the PCT transformation of pure gravity spin-foam amplitude \be \Theta Z_{GR}(\ck)_f={Z_{GR}(\ck^{-1})}_f^* \ee is a spin-foam analog of the spacetime $\overline{\cm}$ with reversed time and space orientation $-o=(-T,\eps_{\a\b\g\delta})$.
 We consider the semiclassical behavior of the pure gravity spin-foam amplitude.
-For a given 4-simplex, the corresponding vertex amplitude $A_v[j_f,i_e,g_{ve}]_{GR}$ can be represented in terms of Livine-Speziale (LS) coherent intertwiners \cite{LS}, i.e. use LS coherent intertwiner $||{j}_f,{n}_f\rangle$ for the SU(2) intertwiner $i_e$.
-Thus we can denote the vertex amplitude by \be A_v[j_f,n_f,g_{ve}]_{GR} \ee where $n_f\in S^2$ is a unit 3-vector associated to each triangle/face $f$.
-The large-j asymptotics of the vertex amplitude $A_v[j_f,n_f,g_{ve}]_{GR}$ was studies in \cite{semiclassical}: If $j_f$ goes to be large \be A_v[j_f,n_f,g_{ve}]_{GR}\sim N_+ e^{i\sum_f\b j_f\vartheta_f}+N_-e^{-i\sum_f\b j_f\vartheta_f} \ee where $N_\pm$ are independent of $j_f$, and $\vartheta_f$ is the extrinsic angle between the two tetrahedra sharing the triangle $f$, i.e. for two tetrahedra $\t,\t'$ sharing a triangle $f$, $n^I(\t)$ and $n^I(\t')$ are two unit 4-vectors respectively orthogonal to all the face bivectors of $\t$ and $\t'$.
+For a given 4-simplex, the corresponding vertex amplitude $A_v[j_f,i_e]_{GR}$ can be represented in terms of Livine-Speziale (LS) coherent intertwiners \cite{LS}, i.e. use LS coherent intertwiner $||{j}_f,{n}_f\rangle$ for the SU(2) intertwiner $i_e$.
+Thus we can denote the vertex amplitude by \be A_v[j_f,n_{ef}]_{GR}=\int\prod_{e\ at\ v}\rmd g_{ve} A_v[j_f,n_{ef},g_{ve}]_{GR} \ee where $n_{ef}\in S^2$ is a unit 3-vector associated to each triangle/face $f$.
+The large-j asymptotics of the vertex amplitude $A_v[j_f,n_{ef}]_{GR}$ was studies in \cite{semiclassical} when $j_f,n_{ef}$ satisy the closure condition: If $j_f$ goes to be large \be A_v[j_f,n_{ef}]_{GR}\sim N_+ e^{i\sum_f\b j_f\vartheta_f}+N_-e^{-i\sum_f\b j_f\vartheta_f} \ee where $N_\pm$ are independent of $j_f$, and $\vartheta_f$ is the extrinsic angle between the two tetrahedra sharing the triangle $f$, i.e. for two tetrahedra $\t,\t'$ sharing a triangle $f$, $n^I(\t)$ and $n^I(\t')$ are two unit 4-vectors respectively orthogonal to all the face bivectors of $\t$ and $\t'$.
 The extrinsic angle $\vartheta_f$ is defined by $\cosh\vartheta_f=-\eta_{IJ}n^I(\t)n^J(\t')$.
-Then \be \sum_f\g j_f\vartheta_f[j_f,n_f]=S_{Regge}[j_f,n_f] \ee is the Regge action of discrete GR with triangle areas $\ca_f=8\pi G\hbar\b j_f$ ($\b$ is the Barbero-Immirzi parameter).
+Then \be \sum_f\b j_f\vartheta_f[j_f]=S_{Regge}[j_f] \ee is the Regge action in a single 4-simplex with triangle areas $\ca_f=8\pi G\hbar\b j_f$ ($\b$ is the Barbero-Immirzi parameter).